 This is made worse by the fact that human being a very sensitive to arguments from authority: if someone important said or wrote something, it must be true, surely?
 And influential people are not immune to this fallacy, so they sometimes fall like dominoes, quickly embracing the wrong ideas… leaving all of us stuck with a mistake.

-From at least 1921 up to 1955, it was widely believed that human DNA was made of 24 chromosomes.
+From at least 1921 up to 1955, it was widely believed that human DNA was made of 24 pairs of chromosomes.
 This came about because a distinguished zoologist called Theophilus Shickel Painter estimated that this must be the case.

 Then, in 1955, a relatively undistinguished research fellow (Joe Hin Tjio), who did not even have a PhD at the time, recognized the mistake for what it was and published a short paper in a relatively modest journal that dared to contradict the established wisdom.